ryanajones/Treemap-Diagram-D3.js/README.md

 # Treemap Diagram D3.js

-This is a data visualization treemap diagram of the top one hundred most pledged Kickstarter campaigns grouped by category.
+> A data visualization treemap diagram of the top one hundred most pledged Kickstarter campaigns grouped by category.
 Kickstarter is a company that maintains a global crowdfunding platform focused on creativity.
+The D3 JavaScript library is used to convert JSON data into dynamic, interactive data visualizations.

 ## Technologies Used